BuyuLin/StatComp/README.md

 # StatComp
-The final assignment of statcomputation
+The final assignment of statcomputation.
+Install.packages('StatComp18070')